locator-kn/ark/README.md

 set up database // TODO

- - To run the apllication enter the following in to the terminal:
+ - To run the application enter the following in to the terminal:
 ```bash
 gulp
 ```